-Community engagement will be through the Community Liaison Officer (CLO) the Community Liaison Team (CLT) and in accordance with the Community Liaison and Communications Procedures Plan (CLCP).
+Community engagement will be through the Communications Liaison Officer (CLO) the Community Liaison Team (CLT) and in accordance with the Community Liaison and Communications Procedures Plan (CLCP).

-A three month look ahead will be published in both a monthly newsletter, which will be circulated to all local residents, and on a website.
-The newsletter and website will provide advance warning of works, set out routes for enquiries and complaints, and describe what mitigation is to be used to reduce the effects of the works.
+Look ahead programmes will be circulated to all local community groups and affected residents, and on the FRC website.
+The newsletter, website and letter drops will provide advance warning of works, set out routes for enquiries and complaints, and describe what mitigation is to be used to reduce the effects of the works.